2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

 </div>

---
+---
 ## Some (wider) automation principles
 * Left-over principle
   * Automate everything you can - with reason
 * Compensatory Principle
   * Fitt's list (1951) of attributes "decides" what to automate
 * The Complementary Principle
   * More from human perspective.
-Analyze hoe people solve tasks and complement with automation
+Analyze how people solve tasks and complement with automation
   * Give human the knowledge of tasks before automating it
 * Automation bring stability to the system but can take away the skills maintaining the systems
 * All should be programmers?